 We have a constitutional right of access to public records and every exemption created by the Legislature is an exception to that right.
 Email is arguably the most common form of communication in today's technology-centric world, and people routinely provide their email addresses willingly and voluntarily through a wide variety of publicly available sources.
-Requiring DHSMV to redact email addresses in response to a public record request, will create an unwarranted barrier to the public's ability to obtain public record emails in a timely and cost effective manner, and will hamper our ability to oversee government and hold it accountable.
+In requiring tax collectors to redact email addresses in response to a public record request, CS/SB 200 will create an unwarranted barrier to the public's ability to obtain public record emails in a timely and cost-effective manner, and will hamper our ability to oversee government and hold it accountable.

-For these reasons, we respectfully request that you veto CS/SB 7040.
-If you have any questions or would like additional information, Governor Scott, please do not hesitate to contact us.
+For these reasons, we respectfully request that you veto CS/SB 200.
+If you have any questions or would like additional information, please do not hesitate to contact us.